 |

-1st Pattern
+1st

-(1936-39) Generalfeldmarschall shoulderboards in gold and silver
+shoulderboards in gold and silver bullion with

-bullion with early style crossed batons.
-This particular example is an early
+early style crossed batons.
+This particular example is an early Reichsheer board with a red underlay that is not visible

-Baton length, end to end, is approximately 47mm.
-(Costello collection) |
+to end is approximately 58mm. (private collection) |

 |